bin2ai/Florida-Space-Institute/KiCad Projects/PRIME-D/README.md

 ## Usage
 This project requires KiCad Version 5.0 and after to use.

+## Software
+Again please note that this Prime-D circuit board should be treated as an Arduino Uno shield.
+Build and flash the Arduion '.ino. file onto the arduino uno board that will be mounted to this Prime-D Arduino Shield.
+<br>You can find the software in the [Arduino/Prime-D/](/KiCad%20Projects/PRIME-D/Arduino/Prime-D/Prime-D.ino) folder.</br>

 ## Documents Folder
 The documents folder contains;
   * [the bill of materials (BOM)](/KiCad%20Projects/PRIME-D/documents/BOM/)